Nanded: Demographics

 As of the 2011 census, Nanded had a population of 550,564.
 The municipality had a gender ratio of 924 females per 1,000 males.
 12.4 percent of the population were under six years old.
 Effective literacy was 87.40 percent.
 81.74 percent of women were literate.
 Male literacy was 92.68 percent.

 Hinduism is the largest religion, practiced by nearly half the population.
 A third of the population practices Islam and 15% are Buddhist.
 2% are Sikh, one of the few Deccani towns where Sikhism is a relatively large religion.

 Marathi is the largest language, spoken by 56% of the population.
 Urdu is the second-largest language, spoken by 29% of the population and Hindi is spoken by 9% of the population.

 Transport

 Road

-Nanded lies on NH 61 (Kalyan–Ahmednagar–Parbhani–Nanded–Nirmal), NH 361 (Nagpur–Wardha-Yavatmal–Nanded-Latur–Solapur–Sangli–Kolhapur–Ratnagiri) and NH 161 (Akola–Washim–Hingoli–Nanded–Degloor–Sangareddy).
+Nanded lies on NH 61 (Kalyan–Ahmednagar–Parbhani–Nanded–Nirmal), NH 361 (Nagpur–Wardha-Yavatmal–Nanded-Latur–Solapur–Miraj–Kolhapur–Ratnagiri) and NH 161 (Akola–Washim–Hingoli–Nanded–Degloor–Sangareddy).
 MSRTC buses connect Nanded to many cities of the Maharashtra state.
 TSRTC buses connect Nanded to some cities of the Telangana state.